Mounds Mall: History

-Mounds Mall was developed by Melvin Simon & Associates (now Simon Property Group), opening in 1965 as the company's first mall and the second mall in Indiana (Evansville's fully enclosed Washington Square began business in October 1963).
+Mounds Mall was developed by Melvin Simon & Associates (now Simon Property Group), opening in 1965 as the second mall in Indiana (Evansville's fully enclosed Washington Square began business in October 1963).

 The mall officially opened in April 1965, although anchor stores Montgomery Ward and H. P. Wasson and Company had opened the previous November.
 Original tenants included Zales, Kroger, Woolworth, and Jo-Ann Fabrics.

 Montgomery Ward closed and became Sears in 1983.
-Also in the 1980s, the Wasson’s store closed.
-Meis opened a store around a year later, Meis was rebranded into Elder-Beerman in 1983, and finally Carson's in 2011.
+Also in the 1980s, the Wasson's store closed.
+Meis opened a store around a year later.
+Meis was rebranded into Elder-Beerman in 1989, and finally Carson's in 2011.
 In 2012, the Sears closed as a result of low sales of the 2011 holiday season.
 On January 31, 2018, The Bon-Ton announced that Carson's would be closing as part of a plan to close 42 stores nationwide.
-The store closed on April 29th, 2018.
+The store closed on April 29, 2018.
 Shortly later, it was announced that the whole mall would close along with the Carson's.
 The mall closed on April 1, 2018.
+The attached movie theater closed before 2019.
+By 2021, the whole property had been boarded up.